Short-Term Disability for Maternity Leave: What Expecting Moms Need to Know

 • 8 weeks for cesarean section (C-section)

-How Short-Term Disability Coverage Works for Pregnancy in 2025-2026
+How Short-Term Disability Coverage Works for Pregnancy

 Employer-Sponsored Short-Term Disability

-Here's the critical piece most expecting moms miss: You typically can't enroll in short-term disability insurance once you're already pregnant.
-Pregnancy is considered a pre existing condition by most policies, which means you need to be covered before you conceive.
+Here's the critical piece most expecting moms miss: you typically can't enroll in short-term disability insurance once you're already pregnant.
+Pregnancy is considered a pre-existing condition by most policies, which means you need to be covered before you conceive.
 If you're planning to get pregnant, enrolling during your company's open enrollment period is essential.

-State Disability Insurance Programs (2025-2026 Rates)
+State Disability Insurance Programs (Current Rates)

-California State Disability Insurance:
+California State Disability Insurance (SDI):

-• Benefit amount: 70-90% wage replacement (increased from 60-70% in 2024)
+• Benefit amount: 70–90% wage replacement

 • 90% for workers earning less than approximately $63,000 annually